 In extreme circumstances, where a parent refuses to pay court ordered child support and has the ability to pay, the court can order jail time.
 Explaining the reasons for your stay in jail can make it very hard to continue any regular employment.

 Cases involving child support disputes can be extremely complicated, lengthy, emotional, and stressful.
 No matter the complexity of the issues in your case, we are here to help.
-The attorneys of Ashby Law have handled all cases involving all aspects of divorce and family law, including child support, residential schedules, parenting plans, child custody, and paternity.
+The attorneys of Pacific Northwest Family Law have handled all cases involving all aspects of divorce and family law, including child support, residential schedules, parenting plans, child custody, and paternity.
 Please contact an experienced Washington child support attorney at our office if you have any questions about divorce or family law in the state of Washington.